TO THE OFFICIAL WEBSITE

 We thank you for the feedback we heard from you since our “re-envisioning” – and we incorporated many of your suggestions in 2013.
 For instance, you said you wanted more harmonica music… and we were glad to comply!
 We added harmonica jams onstage for all players, special performances by favorite harmonica players and harmonica-featuring bands, a full spectrum of harmonica lessons by superb professionals, and a “Masters at Play” performance treat showcasing the skills of some great pocket harp players.
 We also added a Crowd Pleaser Contest segment just for the Youth. …All of which was fantastic!

 Thanks again for the feedback, and keep it coming – we like hearing from you.
-Also, if you know you will be here for the next festival and are willing to help, we love and greatly appreciate having volunteers!
+Also, if you know you will be here for the upcoming festival and are willing to help, we love and greatly appreciate having volunteers!
 Just let us know you are interested and what your plans are for visiting.

 No fires will be allowed this year in the free camping areas in the woods around town

 The Crowd Pleaser Contest will, as ever, be open to all types of entertainers and will be conducted on the free outdoor stage in the center of town.
+(The rules are here.)
 The audience selects the Crowd Pleaser winner by purchasing tickets to use as votes for their favorite act.
 (Encourage your talented friends to think about entering! – it’s really just a great way to perform in front of an appreciative audience.)

 Crowd Pleaser winners are, as ever, determined by votes cast by the audience of the day.
 To vote for your favorite performer/s, purchase tickets from the folks behind the stage or staff walking through the crowd… and place the tickets in the can that corresponds with the performer’s number.